blakecash775/HundredLineExplorationHelper/README.md

 - Make sure both Pillow and pytesseract are installed
 - Make sure Tesseract OCR is installed on your system

-**"Events not being read"**
+**Events not being read**
-- Position the helper window where it won't overlap with the game's event text
+- Make sure the window isn't covering the text in-game, it's screenshotting you're entire screen not just the game window.

 ## Accuracy